nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

-**Aspect: How Prefix find handle input that does not make sense (Numerics in names, non-existent postal codes)**
+**Aspect: How find-by-prefix handles inputs that do not make sense (e.g. numerics in names, non-existent postal codes)**

 * **Alternative 1:** Accepts the user input and executes the find command as per usual.
     * Pros: Allows for user freedom in cases that there may be people with Numerics in names, and the underlying code